 Vettel's performance under the lights of the Marina Bay circuit for F1's only night race was staggering.
 When it mattered most, in the early laps and again after the restart following a mid-race safety-car period, he was often two seconds per lap quicker than his nearest pursuers.

 Such dominance delighted his team and F1 purists, but was a turnoff for fans wanting a closer race.
 Vettel was heavily booed when interviewed on the podium, following similar abuse he received in Italy.
-He might have fewer fans here after events in Malaysia earlier this year: Vettel ignored team orders and overtook teammate Mark Webber, compounding the sin by his pointed lack of repentance and harsh comments about the Australian.

 The German laughed off the latest boos, dismissing the critics as jealous Ferrari fans.